dikortis/LetsTalkETC/Episodes/Episode_14.md

-money into our network democracy stack and Elon Musk put it in and they each genus I put in I don't know 50 million dollars and then you know but um us thinks that we should prioritize going to Mars first and Peter Thiel thinks we should like prioritize building like an
+money into our network democracy stack and Elon Musk put it in and they each genus I put in I don't know 50 million dollars and then you know but us thinks that we should prioritize going to Mars first and Peter Thiel thinks we should like prioritize building like an